decentralized-identity/did-spec-extensions/error-codes/not-allowed-global-duplicate-key.md

-# Extension Error Code: `notAllowedVerificationMethodType`
+# Extension Error Code: `notAllowedGlobalDuplicateKey`

 This specification defines a new error code, to be included in the [DID Spec Registries](https://w3c.github.io/did-spec-registries/).